melsman/mlkit/doc/arm64-compiler.md

   integer addition/subtraction check overflow and raise the ML exception.
   Large offsets are materialized through scratch registers, and large stack frames use aligned adjustments that fit the instruction immediates.
+- GC-enabled ML calls set x30 explicitly and use `b`/`br`, with inline frame descriptors immediately before the continuation.
+No-GC calls use `bl`/`blr`.
-- ML calls use `bl`/`blr`, callee-owned FP/LR saves, and `ret`.
+  Both use callee-owned FP/LR saves and `ret`.
 Tail transfers preserve the original LR and result block while changing argument counts.
   The runtime's C `main` enters generated `code`, which installs the context and global regions and exits via `terminateML`.
 This entry does not return to C. Exported callbacks and shared-library entries use a separate bridge preserving x19–x30 and d8–d15.
 - `ExecutionArm64` assembles with `gcc -arch arm64 -c` and links with `gcc -arch arm64`.
-The output cache is `MLB/ARM64_<variant>`, distinct from X64 while preserving the manager's two-component cache-directory shape.
+The output cache is `MLB/ARM64_FD2_<variant>` for GC and `MLB/ARM64_<variant>` otherwise, distinct from X64 while preserving the manager's two-component cache-directory shape.
 - `nativearm64.mlb`, `mlkitarm64.mlb`, and `remlarm64.mlb` select the backend
   explicitly.
 The X64 configurations continue to select X64.